bneutra/iam-auto-assume/README.md

 - waiting to see if the resource using the policy is happy or sad
 - rinse and repeat

 Don't do that.
-This python help function enables you to easily assume into the target role from your laptop and test access iteratively and quickly.
+This python helper function enables you to easily assume into the target role from your laptop and test access iteratively and quickly.

 ## Usage
 `auto_assume(role_name)`